deeztek/Hermes-Secure-Email-Gateway/docs/install/get-started-docker.md

 | **The `migrations` table is empty** | It records one-time upgrade migrations.
 A fresh install has never upgraded, so there is nothing to record | Nothing |
 | **Bayes reports no data / no effect on scores** | It ships empty and stays inert until ~200 spam + 200 ham are learned | [Train it](#antispam-maintenance-pyzor--razor--bayes-all-topologies) |
 | **`ecprivkey.pem` and `ecpubkey.pem` are empty files** | Mailbox encryption is off by default.
 The placeholder files exist only so Docker doesn't create directories in their place | Enable it under Email Server → Settings, which generates the real keypair. **Back the keys up**: losing them makes encrypted mail permanently unreadable |

+### Nextcloud login needs the console FQDN and a real certificate first

+Before anything below matters, the console must be on an FQDN with a certificate issued for it.
+On a fresh install neither is true, and `/nc/` login fails for everyone with "Could not reach the OpenID Connect provider".
+This is the single most common reason webmail appears broken on a new deployment.
+See [Step 2](#step-2-console-fqdn-and-a-real-certificate).

+Trusting the bootstrap certificate inside the Nextcloud container does not help, because its common name is `localhost` and will never match the console address.

 ### Nextcloud must be enabled when you create the mailbox